 Why not start your day by visiting a top attraction in Norfolk County – lavender farms!
 Apple Hill Lavender is a 4th generation family farm that began its operations in 1906.
 Today, the farm grows apples and lavender on its 45 acres.
 It’s a family affair with one sister overseeing the apple orchard and the other sister, the lavender farm.
 It is open to the public from May to December.
 The best part, you can stroll the rolling hills of lavender for free.

-Fields of lavender is such a beautiful sight to behold.
+Fields of lavender are such a beautiful sight to behold.
 And, Apple Hill Lavender is at the top of the list!
-With the sound of bees buzzing and the intoxicating sweet smell of lavender in the air, this is such a tranquil spot.
-In bloom for such a short time of the year (mid-June to late-July) are the popular French (Lavandula) and English (Angustifolia) cultivars.
+With the sound of bees buzzing and the intoxicatingly sweet smell of lavender in the air, this is such a tranquil spot.
+In bloom for such a short time of the year (mid-June to late July) is the popular French (Lavandula) and English (Angustifolia) cultivars.